IEZA Framework: Interface

 Sound in the Interface domain expresses what is happening in the game.
 In many video games this is sound related to activity in the HUD, such as sounds synced to health and status bars, pop-up menus and the score display.
 Although sound in this domain often follows ICT interface sound design conventions (abstract iconic and non-iconic signs), there are many games that intentionally try to blur the boundaries of Interface and Effect by mimicking the diegetic concept.
 In Tony Hawk's Pro Skater 4, Interface sound instances consist of the skidding, grinding and sliding sounds of skateboards.

 Effect

 Sound in the Effect domain expresses activity in the game world.
-Sound usually consists of a mix of one-shot sound events in the game world (either triggered by the player or by the game itself), such as the sound of an explosion, and continuous sound streams, such as the sound of a continuously burning fire.
+Sounds usually consists of a mix of one-shot sound events in the game world (either triggered by the player or by the game itself), such as the sound of an explosion, and continuous sound streams, such as the sound of a continuously burning fire.
 Sound of the Effect category often mimics the realistic behavior of sound in the real world.
 In many games it is the part of game audio that is dynamically processed using techniques such as real-time volume changes, panning, filtering and acoustics.